thinkingmonkey00/app-framework/README_V2.md

 1. Run `mkdir my-app` to create a new project folder
 2. Run `cd my-app` to open the project folder
 3. Run `echo {} > package.json` to create the package.json file
-4. Run `npm install --save-dev app-framework` to
+4. Run `npm install --save-dev app-framework` for installation
-   - install App Framework and all dependencies
-   - bootstrap the project folder
-   - update the package.json file
 5. Run `npm run dev` to start the local development server

 **Tutorial** for the beginners